 With the sudden and dramatic rise of COVID-19 across the globe, individuals and organizations are facing unprecedented levels of uncertainty.
 During these foggy times, the future of one of the largest economic engines of the world — the automotive industry — is as unclear as ever.
-This uncertainty is amplified by the fact that the industry is going through an historic transformation: from total reliance on internal combustion engines to growing acceptance of electric and hybrid electric vehicles; from driven to driverless cars; from vehicle ownership to vehicle sharing and pay-for-usage ride-hailing — and everything in between.
-For the last two years, we have been studying this transformation using crowdsourced forecasting tournaments in collaboration with Good Judgment Inc. (GJ), an organization that excels in designing and implementing such tournaments, based on the pioneering research by Philip Tetlock and colleagues.
+This uncertainty is amplified by the fact that the industry is going through an historic transformation: from total reliance on internal combustion engines to growing acceptance of electric and hybrid electric vehicles; from driven to driverless cars; from vehicle ownership to vehicle sharing and pay-for-usage ride-hailing, and everything in between.
+For the last four years, we have been studying this transformation using crowdsourced forecasting tournaments in collaboration with Good Judgment Inc. (GJ), an organization that excels in designing and implementing such tournaments, based on the pioneering research by Philip Tetlock and colleagues.
 Led by John Paul MacDuffie and Rahul Kapoor, its objective was to learn more about the likely trajectory of these emerging technologies by harnessing the wisdom of the crowd.

 Much of the present research on forecasting tournaments is centered on efforts to predict economic and political outcomes.
 It is our continued belief that there is a real opportunity in exploring the use of this tournament design for the purpose of understanding the patterns of disruption in industries.
-We have been working with GJ since October of 2015 to design and host forecasting tournaments focusing on the emerging technologies and innovations within the automotive sector.
+We have been working with GJ since October 2015 to design and host forecasting tournaments focusing on the emerging technologies and innovations within the automotive sector.

-Sign up for Good Judgment Open to participate in future challenges.
+Sign up for Good Judgment Open to participate in these challenges.

 About Good Judgment Inc.